Why Outdoor Photo Sessions Are Scheduled at Sunset | Bay Area Family & Maternity Photography

 Choosing the right time makes everything else easier — from posing to capturing natural expressions.

-And while the exact timing may shift depending on the location, the goal is always the same:
+While the exact timing may shift depending on the location, the goal is always the same: